 The apostle Paul describes the Christian life as a process of change: from the old man to the new man.
 Human beings, though, typically resist change because it is difficult.
-Bill Onisick provides advice on how we can make the process of change more organized and perhaps a bit easier too.
+Bill Onisick provides advice on how we can make the process of change more organiz. . .

-Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
-David Maas compares this with accumulated sin.
-The time has come to get rid of it!
+Many of us are pack-rats, saving everything for years until we have collected a mass of—well, junk.
+This is like accumulated sin—and it is time to get rid of it!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.